 View Eating As A Sacred Experience Each Time

 We learn from Ayurveda’s vast wisdom the importance of viewing eating more reverently.
 This means making the time to sit quietly before meals and feel a sense of connection with and gratitude for our food.
-Sitting quietly to eat versus eating on the go, in front of the screen (television, computer, or phone), or while doing other things makes a world of a difference in terms of digestive health.

 Having struggled with eating disorders as a teenager, I experienced a great transformation in my physical and psychological health when I began to view my body as my temple, and saw eating as a way to make offerings to this sacred inner abode.
 Making eating a sacred experience each time also means slowing down to eat, really chewing the food, and feeling the subtle nuances of every flavor and texture.